sam-shore/sous-chef/REST-API.md

 Attribute | Description | Type
 ----- | ----- | -----
-restaurant_name | The display name of the restuarant | string
+restaurant_name | The display name of the restuarant | string menus | The collection of menus for the restaurant | menus

 ##### Menu